 - 2 swimsuits – modest two piece “sporty” suits are fine but no bikinis.
 You may notice that most people in the region swim in shirts and shorts.

 - 1 Sarong/shawl/lightweight towel (not white!) – you can buy this in country.

 For those of you who would like to bring as little as possible, this is your invitation to do so!
 You can find everything you need once you arrive in country.
 Challenge yourself!

-Most general toiletries are available throughout the region.
+Most general toiletries are available throughout the region at a fraction of the cost.
 We suggest packing all items that could leak in a plastic or ziplock bag.

 Airlines in Southeast Asia have weight restrictions for checked and carry-on luggage.
 Many students store their backpacking backpack as a carry-on in the overhead, and a smaller day pack for under the seat in front of them, but you’re welcome to check that larger backpack if you wish.
 Please know airlines enforce that checked luggage should be no more than 33lbs (15kg) and your carry-on luggage to 15lbs (7kg).
 Make sure everything you pack in your carry-on complies with the carry on regulations of the TSA.
 Lastly, remember to leave your valuables or prized possessions at home.
 It’s easier for things to get lost, stolen, or damaged while traveling.